clegaspi/saml_reader/README.md

 ```

 For Windows, installing the `xmlsec` package from PyPI already has these dependencies pre-built into the installation process for the package, so there should be no need to install them separately.

+For Apple M Chips a workaround will be outlined below.

 ### Installing from PyPI